oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 We will first take a brief look at the interesting elements in the application, and then run it locally.
 The next step is making this application run on OCI - in a compute instance.
 You will find that there is nothing very special about an application that has Autonomous Database interaction when it comes to deployment on OCI.
 Or at least: not until the next installment in this series where we will use OCI Key Vault to securely hold the Oracle Wallet details that thanks to the instance principal based authorization the application can retrieve at runtime.
 For now however, the wallet is included in the source code repository and processed in the build and deployment pipelines.
 That is not a good practice - and will be rectified in the next article.

+Once the application is deployed, we verify if we can access it - with direct access to the compute instance.
+To apply a good best practice regarding (not) publicly exposing services directly, we then extend the API Gateway with one more route that leeds to the *data-service* and specifically its database founded capabilities.

+The final situation we achieve on OCI at the end of this section looks as is shown in the following figure:

+{% imgx aligncenter assets/way-to-go-on-oci-article-4-data-service-devops-oci-vm.png 997 702 "Overview of build, deploy and run of Data Service on OCI" %}

 ### Inspect data-service and configure for your ATP instance

 File `data-server.go` is new in the application.
 It contains all logic for interacting with the database and handling any HTTP request to the application that comes in on path `data` - the `DATA_PATH `.
 The registration in function *main* of the `DataHandler` function integrates the data handling capabilities.